-Systemic reading and mathematics assessments administered in Spring 2021 provide data and information to guide teachers' instructional decisions and programmatic plans for students in the 2021-2022 school year.
+Systemic reading and mathematics assessments administered in Spring 2021 provides data and information to guide teachers' instructional decisions and programmatic plans for students in the 2021-2022 school year.
 Students will participate in beginning, middle, and end of year assessments following the HCPS Assessment Calendar.
 Local assessments include SNAP, DIBELS, Reading Inventory, Mathematics Inventory, and Performance Series, These data will help to inform system, school, and classroom improvement efforts.
-Baseline data will be used in decisions for fall 2021 interventions for students. in the targeted student groups.
+Baseline data will be used in decisions for fall 2021 interventions for students in the targeted student groups.
 The projected outcome data is to increase proficiency levels to meet or exceed historic data outcomes prior to the pandemic.
 In addition to the systemic assessments, teachers will use formative assessment measures in their classroom aligned to the Maryland College and Career Ready Standards.
 Progress monitoring of individual goals and objectives for students who receive special education will also occur.
 HCPS will participate in the Fall 2021 Maryland Assessment Program, as required by the Maryland State Department of Education.
 See Appendix A.

 The original deadline for enrollment in Swan Creek School Blended Virtual eLearning Program has passed.
-Families interested in enrolling their student(s) for the 2021-2022 will be added to the official Wait List.
-HCPS will consider all requests as openings become available on an individual basis.
+Families interested in enrolling their student(s) for the 2022-2023 school year can contact the school directly.
+HCPS will consider all requests on an individual basis, as openings become available.